mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

     2. Made decision to use AstroDB for local development, with storage on either Turso or self-hosted as the online hosting service for the DB
     3. Implementing a strong/robust seed configuration and typing setup so that when we actually do the seed.ts file, we consistently build out a set of data that is as close to a production version of data as possible.
     4. We are using ulidx as the library for generating and accessing our ULID ids on our tables
+    5. We're going to use the effect library for a variety of concerns; one of those concerns is schema validation, using effect/Schema (instead of using zod for example)
 3. Tailwind & Design decisions:
     1. Will use the inter-veriable font as the primary font
     2. Will use mononoki as the primary code/monospace font